austinhpatton/cameroon-cichlids/README.md

 # CameroonCichlids-SpeciationGenomics

-This repository contains scripts for an ongoing project investigating the genomic nature of divergence in sympatric speciation of Cameroon crater lake cichlids (primarily Stomatepia).
+This repository contains scripts for an ongoing project investigating the genomic nature of divergence in sympatric speciation of Cameroon crater lake cichlids (\ital{Sarotherodon}).

 Scripts will be updated as the project progresses.